coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 This sets up the following associations in the scene:

 1. <b id="textual-tagging">textual tag</b>: text or spatial-occurences named 'houses' is now automatically tagged with 'house'
-1. <b id="spatial-tagging">spatial tag</b>: spatial object(s) with class:house (#.house) is now automatically tagged with 'house'
+1. <b id="spatial-tagging">spatial tag</b>: spatial object(s) with `"class":"house"` (#.house) are now automatically tagged with 'house'
-1. <b id="supra-tagging">supra-tag</b>: text- or spatial-object named 'house' (spatially) elsewhere, is now automatically tagged with 'house'
+1. <b id="supra-tagging">supra-tag</b>: text- or spatial-object(s) named 'house' elsewhere, are automatically tagged with 'house'

-Spatial wires can be rendered, words can be highlighted, spatial objects can be highlighted, links can be manipulated by the user.
+This allows spatial wires to be rendered, words can be highlighted, spatial objects can be highlighted/moved/scaled, links can be manipulated by the user.<br>

-> The simplicity of appending BibTeX (humans first, machines later) is demonstrated by [visual-meta](https://visual-meta.info) in greater detail, and makes it perfect for GUI's to generate (bib)text later.
+> The simplicity of appending BibTeX (humans first, machines later) is demonstrated by [visual-meta](https://visual-meta.info) in greater detail, and makes it perfect for HUDs/GUI's to generate (bib)text later.
 Humans can still view/edit the metadata manually, by clicking 'toggle metadata' on the 'back' (contextmenu e.g.) of any XR text, anywhere anytime.

 ## Default Data URI mimetype